|

 a renewable energy source.
 Since the rebate offer was only good for nine

+months, the congregation needed to move swiftly.
 Wolfson ordered the panels, and congregational work parties spent two months preparing the site by clearing brush and setting up frames.
 When the panels arrived, congregants installed them in an afternoon at an event Wolfson called a "solar raising."
+In addition to ease of installation and maintenance, the panels promise

 a solid financial return.
 According to Wolfson, the congregation can currently